sschyck/test3/_pages/rsvp.md

 👨‍🚀 **Out of this world?**  👽

 Lost in the vastness of space?
 Stranded in Alpha Centauri?
 Fear not, fellow cosmic voyagers!
-You won't miss a beat as an intergalactic connection is available for you to livestream the defense.Y You are free to tune into the livestream starting at 11:55 AM (CEST) via by [clicking here](https://collegerama.tudelft.nl/mediasite/play/633015c336674e5b8856ad7b9cd950b11d).
+You won't miss a beat as an intergalactic connection is available for you to livestream the defense.
+You are free to tune into the livestream starting at 11:55 AM (CEST) via by [clicking here](https://collegerama.tudelft.nl/mediasite/play/633015c336674e5b8856ad7b9cd950b11d).
 Prepare to be immersed in knowledge and discovery!